ValentinWach/electra/frontend/README.md

 ### Development

-When starting backend & frontend in localhost, keep the default port settings (5173) in the frontend & backend (8000) so CORS and all settings work.
+When starting backend & frontend in localhost, keep the default port settings in the frontend (5173) & backend (8000) so CORS and all settings work.

-Start the development server:
+Start the incremental development server:
 ```bash
 npm run dev
 ```